Here’s how to prepare for a month of living abroad.

 Be sure you have the following with you and easily accessible prior to traveling:

 - Your Passport: Must be valid for 6 months after the last day of student’s program.
-For students attending the Quebec Academy, a passport card or enhanced driver’s license can be used if traveling by car from the U.S. to Canada.

 - Your Visa (Beijing Academy): Students participating in the Beijing Academy must have a visa, which will be pasted inside of their passport.
 Instructions for obtaining a visa will be sent to students upon acceptance into the program.
 If you have any questions, please contact CET: 1-800-225-4262.

 - Medical information: Any documentation regarding medical conditions, allergies, and/or medications, and any medications they may need during flight.

 It’s also advised that you make two to three copies of each of the above pieces of information and keep them separated in your possession.